bnoordhuis/node-buffertools/README.md

 Search this buffer for the first occurrence of the argument.
 Returns the zero-based index or -1 if there is no match.

+### Buffer.toHex()

+Returns the contents of the buffer encoded as a hexadecimal string.

 ## TODO

 * Logical operations on buffers (AND, OR, XOR).